EstephaniaCalvoC/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 - **22-users_and_homes:** Display all users and their home directories, sorted by users.
 - **100-empty_casks:** Find all empty files and directories in the current directory and all sub-directories.
 - **101-gifs:** List all the files with a .gif extension in the current directory and all its sub-directories
+- **102-acrostic:** Decode acrostics that use the first letter of each line.